opencloud-community/ot-controller/docs/admin/cli/jobs.md

           - adhoc-event-cleanup: A job to cleanup adhoc events a certain duration after they were created
           - invite-cleanup:      A job for cleaning up expired invites
           - sync-storage-files:  A job to synchronize database assets and storage files
+          - room-cleanup:        A job to remove all rooms that have not event associated with them

 Options:
       --parameters <PARAMETERS>